-The University of Florida's own Naval Reserve Officer Training Corps carries on the fine tradition of training, and conditioning the future of the United States Naval Service.
+The University of Florida’s Naval Reserve Officer Training Corps carries on the fine tradition of training the future of the United States Naval Service.
 More than one hundred midshipmen, and officer candidates from both the Navy and Marine Corps are seeking their commission through any one of the many excellent programs NROTC has to offer.

 Whether on scholarship or a “college programmer,” the battalion welcomes midshipmen from all walks of life as they prepare themselves mentally and physically for military service.
 Prior enlisted military personnel may also seek their commission at UF NROTC through the Enlisted Commissioning Program (ECP) and Marine Enlisted Commissioning and Education Program (MECEP).
 Regardless of background, all will find the opportunity to excell in one of a wide variety of future career paths that include: